 Standard Numeric Layout

 The standard numeric layout contains the numbers 0-9, a switcher to get to the special characters.
 The keyboard covers 100% width x 10% height of the screen.
-The numeric keyboard will be shown only when a defined number of digits is entered.
+The numeric keyboard is shown only when users have to enter a defined number of digits.